Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Numerical illustrations and applications

 In this section, we provide four illustrations of the properties and advantages of the proposed algorithm.
-The implementation details are collected in Appendix~\ref{app:implementationdetails} and the source code, data and results from runs are available from \url{https://github.com/compops/gpo-abc2015/}.
+The implementation details are collected in \ref{app:implementationdetails} and the source code with data is available for download at GitHub: \url{https://github.com/compops/gpo-smc-abc/}.